SLSkrzypinski/TESS_diagnosis/README.md

 ## Future additions

-Future releases will add the option to specify the flux fraction which corresponds to the target source making use of the --SAVEGAIA opion built in the **tpfplotter** script.
+Future releases will add the option to specify the flux fraction which corresponds to the target source making use of the --SAVEGAIA option built in the **tpfplotter** script.

 An option will be added so the user would be able to input a TIC and sector list with all the sources desired.